 But sometimes one might ask what really makes a “Premium” smartphone.
 Is it the features or just the price tag slapped on the device that determines whether it should be labeled as premium or not.

-The reality is that the lines between a premium device and the so-called mid-rangers have been blurred with the over US$1000 smartphones having some unnecessary compromises in terms of features and accessories while the cheaper ones within the US$500 region even have more features and hardware accessories that makes the ultra expensive devices questionable.
+The reality is that the lines between a premium device and the so-called mid-rangers have been blurred with the over US$1000 smartphones having some unnecessary compromises in terms of features and accessories while the cheaper ones within the US$500 region even have more features and hardware accessories that make the ultra-expensive devices questionable.

-However, there are still some things you can see and feel thag will make you conclude that a smartphone falls within the premium category and those includes the following
+However, there are still some things you can see and feel that will make you conclude that a smartphone falls within the premium category and those includes the following

 This is obviously one thing to take note of.
 Premium Smartphones are usually packed up with loads of features and usually at the highest end of it.